نویسنده

 نویسنده [English]

-The research highlights that higher education does not universally enhance social trust, especially in contexts where institutional shortcomings are evident.
-In Iran, well-educated individuals appear more attuned to the flaws within state institutions, leading to increased scepticism rather than civic cohesion.
-The study concludes that enhancing transparency, accountability, and fairness within governmental structures is essential for rebuilding public trust.
-These insights challenge the conventional assumption that education alone fosters social capital and emphasize the central role of institutional quality in shaping collective attitudes.
+The research highlights that higher education does not universally enhance social trust, particularly in situations where institutional deficiencies are apparent.
+In Iran, well-educated individuals seem to be more aware of the deficiencies in state institutions, which has resulted in a rise in skepticism rather than civic unity.
+The research concludes that the restoration of public trust necessitates the improvement of transparency, accountability, and equity within governmental structures.
+These insights challenge the traditional belief that education is the sole factor in the development of social capital and underscore the critical role of institutional quality in shaping collective attitudes.

 کلیدواژهها [English]